How to Prepare Your Cut Flower Garden Bed for the Spring Season

 So, let me catch you up if you’re new here.

-My growing zone is 8b and we live about 60 miles SW of Seattle, WA.
+My growing zone is 8b, and we live about 60 miles SW of Seattle, WA.
 There’s usually little danger of frost around mid-April where we are located.

-Spring bulbs like tulips and daffodils are the first flowers to enjoy, followed by early summer sweet peas, and stunning summer staples like cosmos and zinnias.
+Spring bulbs like tulips and daffodils are the first flowers to enjoy, followed by early summer sweet peas and stunning summer staples like cosmos and zinnias.

 apricot strawflowers and sweet peas growing in the cut flower garden with greenhouse in background: How to prepare a flower bed for spring

-As hard as it may mentally be to cut your garden flowers to enjoy inside, it will actually help the production and health of your plants.
+As hard as it may mentally be to cut your garden flowers to enjoy inside, it will help the production and health of your plants.
 Most cutting flowers thrive from deadheading and harvesting.
 The more you cut, the more they will produce.

 New seed starts growing in the June cut flower garden raised beds